Board of Directors

 Gary Falxa joined the NEC board in 2014 as the CNPS representative.
 Gary has worked as a wildlife biologist for 30+ years, in northern California as well as other parts of the world, including Mexico and the southwestern U.S. Since 2000 he has been based locally, as a Fish and Wildlife Biologist with the U.S. Fish and Wildlife Service, where he worked on the conservation and management of endangered and rare species, including birds, butterflies and plants until retiring in 2016.
 He serves on the Finance and Conservation Committees.

 EPIC’s Executive Director Tom graduated from the University of Washington School of Law with a concentration in Environmental Law.
 Tom was President of the Environmental Law Society, served as Articles Editor of the WA Journal of Environmental Law & Policy, and defended old-growth and endangered species at the WA Forest Law Center.
+He serves on the EcoNews and Conservation Committees.

 Alicia Hamann grew up in the Pacific Northwest and spent most of her youth exploring the mountains, forests, and rivers of the greater Portland area.
 Alicia moved to Northern California in 2006 and earned her BA in Anthropology with a minor in Business Administration from Humboldt State University.
 She was drawn to Humboldt County by the vast wilderness and unique communities, and continues to appreciate all that makes this region wild.
 Since 2013 Alicia has been Administrative Director for Friends of the Eel River and has served on the NEC board since 2015.
-She serves on the Personnel Committee.

 C.J.
 Ralph has been a member of NEC for more than 30 years, and served on the Board in various capacities over 10 years, including Vice President and Audubon representative.
 Dr. Ralph is a Research Ecologist with the Forest Service, has founded several bird observatories, and participates in many conservation non-profits locally and elsewhere including Costa Rica and New Zealand.
 He is committed to conservation based on excellent science.
 He serves on the Conservation Committee.